 Sink or Float: A Science Experiment

 Does a paper clip float?
 Does a sponge sink?
 Let your child find out!
 This experiment is simple science fun.
-Plus, it lets kids practice the Guess and Check Method, as they make predictions, then test their predictions through experimentation.
+Plus, it lets kids practice the Guess and Check Method.
+First they make predictions, and then they test their predictions through experimentation.

 What You Need:

 - Objects for the experiment (small sponge, paper clip, toothpick, marble, plastic spoon, penny, plastic straw, crayon)

 - Label one piece of construction paper with the word “Sink” and the other piece with the word “Float.”
 Gather a bunch of small everyday items, such as the examples listed above, and put them on a table covered with newspaper.